Abedalkareem/AMChoice/README.md

 }
 ```

-4-Set the data for AMChoice view , the item may come from server or static in your code like i have done
+4-Set the data (items) for AMChoice view, the item may come from server or static in your code like i have done
 ```swift
 amChoiceView.data = myItems
 ```